 The corner of Harris Street and Broadway is heavily congested with vehicular traffic and pedestrians.
 The corner sits on a key route from the buses and trains at Central Station, through to campus entry on Broadway, and the increasing density and surrounding development, coupled with narrow footpaths has led to busy and heavily trafficked footpaths.
-An opportunity exists to alleviate the congestion at the corner through creating a more porous façade in Bon Marche at street level.
-Creating a series of openings that enable pedestrians to move through and off the footpath easily will alleviate the congestion, providing a more pleasant environment and improving safety.
+Creating a more porous facade in Bon Marche at street level would alleviate the congestion at the corner.
+New entrances into Bon Marche through the reinstatement of the original entry positions will enable pedestrians to move through and off the footpath easily and would provide a more pleasant environment and improve safety.
+There is an opportunity for the entrances to have distinction and interest as modern insertions in the heritage facade.

-02 Key considerations for assessment
+O2 Key considerations for assessment